-The iTool system allows the user to select "Help on Selected Item" from the Help menu (or, in the case of the Operations and System Preferences browsers, from the context menu) to display online help for the selected item.
+The iTool system allows the user to select "Help on Selected Item" from the Help menu (or, in the case of the Operations browser, from the context menu) to display online help for the selected item.

-Help for iTool items is provided via a call to the IDL ONLINE_HELP procedure.
-It is beyond the scope of this chapter to discuss the creation of help files suitable for display by ONLINE_HELP; please see Chapter 20, "Providing Online Help For Your Application" in the Building IDL Applications manual for additional information.
+Help for iTool items is provided via a call to the ONLINE_HELP procedure.
+It is beyond the scope of this chapter to discuss the creation of help files suitable for display by ONLINE_HELP; please see Chapter 23, "Providing Online Help For Your Application" in the Building IDL Applications manual for additional information.